NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/install-gpu-operator.rst

 Air-gapped Environments
 """"""""""""""""""""""""""

-Refer to the section :ref:`install-gpu-operator-air-gapped` for more information on how to install the Operator in air-gapped environments.
+Refer to the section :ref:`install-gpu-operator-22.9.1-air-gapped` for more information on how to install the Operator in air-gapped environments.

 ----